 Working Together for Work

-This project aims to supports families as a whole with multiple complex barriers to work, to develop their skills, capabilities, talents and resilience.
+This project aims to support families as a whole with multiple complex barriers to work, to develop their skills, capabilities, talents and resilience.
 The goal is to support more adults and young people into employment or training by providing an increased focus on employment through skills for work and employment opportunities.

 As well as providing services to help the adults in the family become work ready, the project will help their children’s learning and ambitions.
 This is achieved by working closely with other services and agencies engaging with families; to provide a wrap-around support on a one to one basis and at family level, by delivering courses where parents/carers and children are involved in learning together.